Game Viewing Methods

-Here are some game viewing hints and tips for visitors to the national parks and game reserves.
-Firstly you have a few viewing options open to you...
+Here are some hints and tips for game viewing methods that visitors to the national parks and game reserves will have to choose from.

 'and now we're going to see a pride of lions...'